Nov. 2018 Day of the Dead Mexico trip

 Wednesday, October 31st

-· Day trip to Teotihuacan Sun and Moon Pyramids 7am – 5pm OR
+· Day trip to Teotihuacan Sun and Moon Pyramids, including a bike ride of the surrounding area

 · Evening Day of the Dead and Halloween activities in Mexico City